orlikoski/Skadi/README.md

     gcloud compute ssh ccf-vm --zone <GCP zone>
     ```
 *  GCP can be confusing to start so there are helpful links at the bottom of this page
-**HIGHLY RECOMMEND PLACING CCF-VM BEHIND A STRONG FIREWALL OR BASION HOST**
+**HIGHLY RECOMMEND PLACING CCF-VM BEHIND A STRONG FIREWALL OR BASTION HOST**

 ## Purpose
 The CCF-VM was designed to provide an all-in-one solution to parsing collected data, making it easily searchable with built-in common searches, enable searching of single and multiple hosts simultaneously (stacking).
 It was very important that this was done with open source solutions.